Communal dancefloor energy at one of

 How can I check the amount of credits I have left?

 After every order you place, your leftover credits will be shown on the device at the bar.
-If you forget how many credits you have left, just go to a bar or cash desk and ask one of our crew members.
+If you forget how many credits you have left, simply visit a bar or cash desk and ask one of our crew members.

 Can I recover remaining credits after the festival?

-If you still have some money left on your wristband after the festival, you can simply ask for a refund on our website between July 2 (08:00) and July 9 (23:59).
+Yes, you can!
+If you still have money left on your wristband after the festival, you can simply request a refund during these times:

 Is there a limit to the amount I can recharge?